 - Forgive and educate

 People in your life will question your decision to raise a multilingual child.
 Forgive them, and take this as an opportunity to share research findings that show how dramatically and positively your decision will impact your child’s life.
+Also see recent report about the rising demand for multilingual employees.

 REMEMBER: approximately 10% of your fellow parents in DC do not speak English – by reaching out, we can leverage off each others’ skills and enhance the benefits of dual language programs for all communities involved.